Key Quote

 Technique 2 — PROSE (NOT VERSE) / DRAMATIC FORM

-In this scene, Lady Macbeth speaks in prose rather than the blank verse (unrhymed iambic pentameter) she uses elsewhere.
-In Shakespeare, high-status characters typically speak in verse; the switch to prose signals her psychological disintegration (mental breakdown).
+In this scene, Lady Macbeth speaks in prose rather than the blank verseblank verse — Unrhymed poetry in iambic pentameter, used for noble characters she uses elsewhere.
+In Shakespeare, high-status characters typically speak in verse; the switch to prose signals her psychological disintegrationpsychological disintegration — The progressive breakdown of a person's mental stability.
 Her language has been demoted from poetry to fragmented, repetitive speech — mirroring her loss of control, status, and sanity.

-The scene is observed by a Doctor and Gentlewoman, creating a dramatic frame — we watch them watching her.
-This layered observation transforms Lady Macbeth's private agony into a clinical spectacle (a medical display), emphasising her vulnerability and the helplessness of those around her.
+The scene is observed by a Doctor and Gentlewoman, creating a dramatic framedramatic frame — A narrative structure where one story is presented within another — we watch them watching her.
+This layered observation transforms Lady Macbeth's private agony into a clinical spectacleclinical spectacle — a medical display, emphasising her vulnerability and the helplessness of those around her.
 No one can help; the guilt is beyond medicine.

 Key Words